Safeguarding adult at risk policy

 We are committed to safer recruitment and will take reasonable steps to ensure that staff working with adults are safe to do so.
 Posts will be appropriately assessed to determine their level of contact with adults at risk.

 Where required we will vet potential employees using the Disclosure and Barring Service (DBS) to support safer recruitment decisions and prevent unsuitable people from working with at risk groups.
-There are three types of checks which can be conducted:
+There are four types of checks which can be conducted:

 • Standard check - this will check for spent and unspent convictions, cautions, reprimands and final warnings.